 -Orit Lender, CEO

-I wish you and your family a safe and happy 4th of July!
+On behalf of our JCC family, I wish you and your families a safe and happy Thanksgiving!

 -Orit Lender, CEO